 Despite being heavily armoured they still keep up with the rest of the warband with Movement 4″.

 In melee they also have a good profile with 4 Attacks at Strength 4 (Strength 3 for the Painbringer) for 2/4 damage.
-The damage can be further increased by 1 for a Triple by using their special ability Dance of the Wailing Blade.
+The damage can be further increased by 1 for a Double (FAQed in March 2021) by using their special ability Dance of the Wailing Blade.

 Remember Paragon of Depravity from the Lord of Pain?
 You could potentially up the Strength to 6 (or even 9 for what matters) to ensure more attacks go through for a juicy 3/6 damage.